-If relevant, comment on the availability of affordable housing for the local workforce that draws from the PMA.
+If relevant, comment on the availability of housing that is affordable to the local workforce that draws from the PMA.

 3. Wages by Occupation

 Provide a breakdown of typical wages by occupation.
 These are usually available on an MSA-wide or county level basis, but some sources might exist for smaller areas.